 More slowly, but equally vitally, we built up alongside the minibuses a programme of providing sporting opportunities for young people with disabilities.
 From hydrotherapy pools, to swimming pool hoists, sports wheelchairs and specially adapted canoes, this programme now makes a major contribution to sport for the young disabled throughout the country.

 The way we spend our money on cricket is constantly under review.
 We work closely with the England and Wales Cricket Board (ECB), who are our principal advisers on how our funds to youth cricket should be spent, as well as with the MCC, the English Schools Cricket Association and the NPFA.
-Up unitl 2015, we gave away 1000 bags of Youth (Under-16), Colts (Under-14) and Junior (Under-13) cricket equipment each year as well as a girls bag and support a number of national youth competitions.
+Up until 2015, we gave away 1000 bags of youth (Under-16), colts (Under-14) and junior (Under-13) cricket equipment each year as well as a girls bag and support a number of national youth competitions.
 For more information on how we create 'sporting chances', please visit our About Us page.

 In late 1999, as we approached our 50th year, we took the Brian Johnston Memorial Trust under our wing and became its sole corporate Trustee.
 The BJMT has twin objectives, complementary but different to our own, of providing scholarships to promising young cricketers in financial need and helping blind cricketers.